 Banded water snakes are nonvenomous snakes that are commonly mistaken for cottonmouth snakes.
-These snakes have heavy bodies with both dark markings and lighter colored scales.
+These snakes have heavy bodies with both dark markings and lighter-colored scales.
 Banded water snakes can grow up to three feet long and have broad, flat heads, which is another characteristic that gets them mixed up with cottonmouth snakes so often.

 Banded Water Snake Behaviors

 As their name suggests, these snakes prefer to live in or near water—they are even known to be one of the strongest swimmers out of all types of snakes.
-It’s important to note they are typically found in fresh water sources, including lakes and ponds.
-While they aren’t aggressive, banded water snakes aren’t particularly friendly and will avoid contact with humans at all cost.
+It’s important to note they are typically found in freshwater sources, including lakes and ponds.
+While they aren’t aggressive, banded water snakes aren’t particularly friendly and will avoid contact with humans at all costs.
 When threatened, they may release an unpleasant odor or even bite; although their bite is not venomous it can still be quite painful.

-Eliminating and Preventing Banded Water Snakes from Returning to Your Property
+Preventing Banded Water Snakes from Returning to Your Property

 Attempting to remove snakes from your property without the help of professionals can be a very costly mistake.
 Of course, one of the biggest dangers is that the snake will be venomous, and you or someone else could be bitten during the process.
 Even in Richmond and Northern Virginia, venomous snakes are fairly rare, but they are present and a pest control expert will be able to correctly identify the species and implement the correct trapping and removal techniques.